KylieNCook/players-forge/Deliverables/inception.md

 allow users to find different games in the same category that may appeal to them.
 A recommendation system can also engage users to find new games they might like, while also giving them a list of relevant mods.

+**Representative Quotes:**
+- "I believe it would be a fun game if it was interactive, such as a live chat.
+Or just having voice chats for players to engange with each other."
+- "Although I understand the name, I believe is a bit too long.
+The name feels like is just oriented to a single community of fantasy users.
+Almost as if the service was tailored for people who play DnD games, rather than gamers."

 **Assessment: Must have:N/A / Nice to have: N/A / Don’t care:**
 - Must have:
  Easy communication or team chat. \